Jawaharlal Nehru University: Recognised institutes

 In addition, the university has exchange programmes and academic collaboration through the signing of MoUs with 71 universities around the world.
 The university has also sent a proposal to set up a Center in Bihar.
 The Indian Administrative Service (IAS) trainee officers will be awarded an MA degree in Public Management from Jawaharlal Nehru University (JNU), Delhi.

-Academic profile
+Academic rankings

 Awards

-JNU was awarded the "Visitor's Award" for "Best University" in 2017 by the President of India.
+Jawaharlal Nehru University was awarded the Visitor's Award for Best University in 2017 by the President of India.

 Rankings

-Jawaharlal Nehru University (JNU) in New Delhi, India is ranked 580th in the world by the QS World University Rankings 2025.
+Jawaharlal Nehru University is ranked 555th in the world and 130th in Asia by the latest QS World University Rankings.

-The JNU was ranked at 561-570 by the QS World University Rankings 2022 list.
+Moreover, JNU was ranked 26th in the world for developmental studies, 86th for sociology and 95th for politics by QS.

-JNU was ranked second among all universities in India and tenth in the overall category by the National Institutional Ranking Framework (NIRF) in 2024.
+JNU was ranked second, after the Indian Institute of Science, among all universities in India and the ninth best institute overall by the National Institutional Ranking Framework (NIRF) in 2025.

 Student life

 Students' Union

 Jawaharlal Nehru University Students' Union or JNUSU is the university-wide representative body for students at the university.
 It is an elected body.